In a Nutshell

 Vision Statement: ‘Transforming troubled lives together – with care, insight and influence’ Our charitable objective – ‘Reaching More Children’

-In 2018 The Mulberry Bush will be a thriving therapeutic community.
+The Mulberry Bush will be a thriving therapeutic community.
 The charity will have a strong national and international profile for its innovative and successful work with the most challenging children in the UK and their families.
-The school will have a well managed
+The school will have a well managed waiting list.

-The Mulberry Bush will use its insight and experience to provide influence, leadership, support and training across Britain, including through The National Centre for Therapeutic Residential and Foster Care, the Community of Communities and Ofsted Nationally, as well as regionally through The Mulberry Bush National Teaching School Alliance, MBOX Training and the engine of all our work – The Mulberry Bush School.
+The Mulberry Bush will use its insight and experience to provide influence, leadership, support and training across Britain, including through The International Centre for Therapeutic Care, the Community of Communities and Ofsted Nationally, as well as regionally through The Mulberry Bush National Teaching School Alliance, The Mulberry Bush Outreach and the engine of all our work – The Mulberry Bush School.

 The school will ensure the 24 hour curriculum and staffing to support it, is flexible and trained to meet the wide ranging needs of children maximising indoor and outdoor opportunities to learn socially, emotionally and academically.
 All children placed at the school will make excellent progress in all areas, consequently they will be healthier.
 Evidence of all progress will be provided through standardised or validated assessment data.
 Staff will feel supported to use their collective knowledge to develop creative responses in working with children and families.
 How we differentiate our work with foster carers, adoptive families and birth families will be clear, as will our assessment systems.
 Excellent progress will be made by families addressing together the issues maintaining the problems they face.
 This will promote their reintegration as a family unit with longer term emotional stability and engagement with schooling and learning.